Edderic/breathesafe/README.md

 Below will produce new images under `$BREATHESAFE_DEV/app/assets/images/generated`:
 `python python/generate_place_grades_icons.py`

+## Pushing icons to S3 Production

+Note that we're using `--profile` here.
+See the "How to use multiple AWS accounts from the command line" section above to understand what it is doing.

-Then we can sync to S3:
+After making sure that `$BREATHESAFE_DEV/app/assets/images/generated` has SVGs, in the earlier step, we can sync to S3:

 `aws s3 sync $BREATHESAFE_DEV/app/assets/images/generated $BREATHESAFE_PROD_S3/images/generated --profile breathesafe-edderic`
 # Sync